dyhes/zulip/docs/documentation/helpcenter.md

 - If the feature exists in other team chat products, check out their documentation for inspiration.

 - Fewer words is better than more.
-Many Zulip users have English as a second language.
+Many Aloha users have English as a second language.

-- Try to put yourself in the shoes of a new Zulip user.
+- Try to put yourself in the shoes of a new Aloha user.
 What would you want to know?

 - Remember to explain the purpose of the feature and give context as well